northridge-dev/python-game-dev/problem_sets/christmas_countdown/IN_CASE_OF_EMERGENCY.md

 we haven't handled yet are the handful of days between Christmas and New Year's.
 See for yourself.
 I bet if you input December 26th, your program will tell you that there are `-1` days until Christmas.
 That's not untrue, but it's also not quite what we're looking for.

+The problem now is: how can you extend or modify your logic to correctly start counting from or otherwise account for the days between Christmas and New Year's?